 In Vernon, Annie and her husband still played music for weddings, dances, and at the Legion.
 Sadly, Annie’s husband passed away in 1995.
 Annie has 2 boys and 1 girl.
 She has 5 grandchildren and 3 great-grandchildren!
 Annie used to do a lot of crochet of the pineapple pattern, making doilies and tablecloths for gifts.
 Annie has been a member at the Schubert Centre for 8 years and says she has made many friends but misses the long table chats, as everyone is one big happy family here.

 Meet Our Members

-Florence Boring (you won’t forget my name….it’s boring, lol) was born on June 4, 1932 in Bonneyville, AB.
+Florence Boring (you won’t forget my name….it’s boring, lol) was born in 1932 in Bonneyville, AB.
 Her family moved to Cherryville, BC when she was 9 years old.
 She is from a family of 7 girls and 1 boy!
 Florence married in 1951 and had 3 children.
 She remarried in 1973.
 Florence’s husband was a logger, so they moved all around.
 They moved to Dawson Creek and lived there for about 27 years.
 When her husband passed, Florence moved to Vernon as she has two sisters that live here.
 Florence did many things besides raising her family; she did logging from a young age and used to work at the Lavington Grocery Store where she used to walk 3 miles to her rental, day or night.
 She also worked in cafés as a cook and a server.